 The trip detector is configured in the unit properties and is used to detect movement intervals (trips) and idles (stops, parkings).
 Depending on the equipment and settings on this tab, the reports, depending on the intervals of movement and idles, can look quite different.
 Therefore, it is important to set the correct settings here.

-The required access rights: View detailed properties to view this tab; Edit trip detector and fuel consumption to edit this tab.
+Required access: View detailed properties — to view this tab; Edit trip detector and fuel consumption — to edit this tab.

 There are five main methods to detect movement.

 GPS speed. Сan be applied to any device type and configuration.
 The parameters of this method are described below.

 GPS coordinates.
 Can be used for devices that send location data only since speed is not taken into account when calculating motion.
 The movement is detected if coordinates in two successive messages are different.
 This type of movement detection is always used with GPS correction (see below).

 Engine ignition sensor.
 Available for units that have ignition sensor.
 The movement is detected upon meeting two conditions: the sensor should be switched on and the message is received at a speed that is greater than or equal to the minimum speed.
 The end of the movement is detected when the sensor is switched off or a speed value is less than the indicated minimum moving speed.
 Also, movement is considered to be terminated when the timeout is exceeded.

 Mileage sensor.
 Can be used for units which have a mileage sensor.
 The sensor transmits absolute mileage.
 The movement is detected when the values of the distance sensor increase and the message is received at a speed greater than or equal to the minimum speed.
 Moreover, if the speed parameter is absent or invalid, the state of motion is determined only by the growth of the values of the mileage sensor.